 The blogging experts make the argument that business people are always active on the internet looking for new resources and solutions.
 That is true, and if they are interested in your agency, 90% will go to your website to do some initial vetting and decide if your company is worth investing more time in – like the time to read a blog post.
 First, they will want to know a few fundamental things before continuing.
 If they get the right answers they may dig a little deeper, and maybe, just maybe (like 20%) will visit your blog.
 Given the facts, is a blog worth investing in?
 My experience says yes but only if done right, with the proper expectations, and as a complement to the more important tools of business development.

 Like all the tools at your agency’s disposal, a blog is yet another.
 It is not the Holy Grail of business development like some would have it.
 It is one of many things to consider and evaluate for the time, cost, and effect.
 You should analyze all the things you can invest in and objectively determine the best tools for your agency.
-For example, blogging takes a lot of time and shows marginal if any benefit while a beautifully executed case study also takes time but has more practical uses and greater return.
+For example, blogging takes a lot of time and shows marginal if any benefit while a beautifully executed case study also takes time but has more practical uses and a greater return.
 Attending networking events requires time and follow-up, but the chances of interacting with actual prospects is high.
 You get the point.
 Make a list of all the tools.
 Assign a value to quantify the cost (time and money) and the result (prospects and clients).
-Rank them from best to worse, take the top few that you feel most passionately about and leave the rest alone or minimize your involvement.
+Rank them from best to worse, take the top few that you feel most passionately about, and leave the rest alone or minimize your involvement.
 Don't look for the silver bullet or magic bean.
 Commit to a smart strategy and do the hard work.